 The options available to you will depend on the type of map you are creating.

-Range Calculation Methods:
+Range Calculation Methods

-Natural breaks is a data classification method that identifies the natural groupings inherent in the data.
+- Natural Breaks: Natural breaks is a data classification method that identifies the natural groupings inherent in the data.
 A natural break is identified by the “peaks” and “valleys” found in the data when formatted as a histogram.
 Use this method if your data is unevenly distributed.

-Quantiles are a method of data classification that divides the data into equal portions based on the distribution of the data.
+- Quantiles: Quantiles are a method of data classification that divides the data into equal portions based on the distribution of the data.
 A quantile classification is well suited to linearly distributed data.

-Equal interval is a method of data classification that divides the range of the data into equal intervals of data instances.
+- Equal Interval: Equal interval is a method of data classification that divides the range of the data into equal intervals of data instances.
 Equal interval is best applied to familiar data ranges, such as percentages and temperature.

-Standard deviation is a statistical measure that indicates the amount of variation or dispersion in the data and is used to divide the data into classes based on how much they deviate from the mean value.
+- Standard Deviation: Standard deviation is a statistical measure that indicates the amount of variation or dispersion in the data and is used to divide the data into classes based on how much they deviate from the mean value.

 See What are the Mapping Classification Methods? (opens in new tab) for more information on the above methods.